ucsf-wynton/wynton-website-hpc/docs/hpc/howto/r.md

 >
 ```

-If there is no mentioning of an "error" (a "warning" is ok in R but
+If there is no mentioning of an "error" (a "warning" is okay in R but
 never an "error"), then the package was successfully installed.
 If
 you see `* DONE (zoo)` at the end, it means that the package was
 successfully installed.
 As with any other package in R, you can also